fingers10/JqueryDataTablesServerSide/README.md

 ## Columns
 ### Name
-Column names in HTML Table/Excel Export can be configured using the below attributes
+Column names in HTML Table can be configured using the below attributes
 * `[Display(Name = "")]`
 * `[DisplayName(“”)]`